Testimonials

 Wulguru State School

 Wulguru State School has a student population of approximately 240 students.
-As the new principal at Wulguru State School for 2023, I initiated breakfast club 2 days each week in response to our students seeking food prior to school.
+As the new principal at Wulguru State School for 2023, I initiated Breakfast Club 2 days each week in response to our students seeking food prior to school.
 Often, these students would eat their lunch for breakfast, or simply go without.
 Within just a few weeks, not only did our students have full bellies, but the attendance on these 2 days showed significant improvement!

-Term 2 saw the introduction of breakfast club every morning, which has coincided with an overall improvement in school attendance.
+Term 2 saw the introduction of Breakfast Club every morning, which has coincided with an overall improvement in school attendance.
 Having our students at school every day and meeting their basic needs, like providing breakfast, helps to ensure they are able to access and engage in the quality learning programs being offered in our classrooms.

-Our goals is to create an environment where our students feel safe, connected and cared for so that learning can happen.
+Our goal is to create an environment where our students feel safe, connected and cared for so that learning can happen.
 The support we received from Fuel for Schools is a significant and valuable investment in the learning and wellbeing of our students.

 Thank you for your continued support.